jimmoffitt/tb-usage-cost-metrics/README.md

 - Data stored from `tinybird.datasources_storage`

 The API accepts 3 parameters to control the result:
-- `start_date` and `end_date` to filter the date range (default to yesterday and today, respectively, if either is not defined)
+- `start_date` and `end_date` to filter the date range (default to the start of the month and today, respectively, if either is not defined)
-- `resources` to filter on one or more data source or pipe (defaults to all if not defined)
+- `resources` to filter on one or more Data Source or Pipe (defaults to all if not defined).

 To calculate cost, the endpoint uses the PRO pricing as listed on the [website](https://www.tinybird.co/pricing).
 For enterprise customers, Tinybird offers volume-based discounts.